 4. Pay-Per-Click (PPC) Advertising

-Google AdWords and Google’s Pay-Per-Click (PPC) Advertising have been around for quite some time now, and it’s more important now than ever before.
+Google AdWords and Google’s Pay-Per-Click (PPC) advertising have been around for quite some time now, and it’s more important now than ever before.
 If you’re not already using PPC advertising in your lead generation and marketing strategy, your next campaign in 2019 may be a good time to start!
-PPC advertising is an extremely cost-effective way to generate traffic to a landing page or a lead generation form.
+PPC advertising is a highly cost-effective way to generate traffic to a landing page or a lead generation form.

 As you can see in Spotify’s Google ad above, the headline “Unlimited Music on Any Device” sparks the reader’s attention.
 The description is clear and concise, outlining some of the many benefits Spotify Premium has to offer.
-There are also effective CTA’s below the description that encourage readers to click for more information.
+There are also compelling CTAs below the description that encourage readers to click for more information.

-Just like Lyft’s landing page we examined earlier, this Spotify ad redirects users to Spotify Premium’s landing page.
-Similar to Lyft’s landing page, it embodies similar characteristics: an attention-grabbing headline, simple and clear copy of what is being offered, keywords that are optimized for search, hidden navigation, and a CTA.
+Just like Lyft’s landing page, which we examined earlier, this Spotify ad redirects users to Spotify Premium’s landing page.
+Again, similar to Lyft’s landing page, it embodies similar characteristics: an attention-grabbing headline, a simple and clear copy of what is being offered, keywords that are optimized for search, hidden navigation, and a CTA.

-Have you ever left a website and all of a sudden, its ads are following you for weeks on end wherever you go online?
-An example is when you visit an e-commerce store, add your items to your online shopping cart, and never carry through with making the purchase.
-A few days later, you suddenly see ads for that same e-commerce store popping up on every other website you visit.
+Have you ever left a website, and all of a sudden, its ads are following you for weeks on end wherever you go online?
+An example is when you visit an e-commerce store, add your items to your online shopping cart, and never carry through purchasing.
+Then, a few days later, you suddenly see ads for that same e-commerce store popping up on every other website you visit.
 That’s all thanks to remarketing!
-When someone visits your website and doesn’t convert as a lead, you can easily lure them back in with a little remarketing know-how.
+When someone visits your website and doesn’t convert as a lead, you can easily lure them back in with a bit of remarketing know-how.

-According to Google, remarketing “allows you to strategically position your ads in front of audiences as they browse Google or its partner websites”.
+According to Google, remarketing “allows you to strategically position your ads in front of audiences as they browse Google or its partner websites.”
 This helps increase brand awareness and keeps your brand top-of-mind when your previous visitors are browsing other sites.
-As a result, remarketing is a quick and effective way to remind those audiences to come back to your website and make a purchase.
+As a result, remarketing is a quick and effective way to remind those audiences to return to your website and make a purchase.

 Approach this year with an open mind and never stop exploring new ways to improve your lead generation strategy.
 Implement and test out a few ideas we’ve discussed above and see how you can incorporate them into your next marketing campaign!